yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-Hence it is partially open source, yet not open since its development schedule is opaque to developers who hold MI300X.
+Hence it is partially open source, since its development schedule is opaque to MI300X developers.

 <br />

-The aleged 3x acceleration of fused MoE in AITER is essentail from that in a group GEMM with different shapes : a gemm where each expert's FFN weights mutliply a block of hidden states of tokens.
+The aleged 3x acceleration [10] of fused MoE in AITER is veried by Bruce Xu [13] and is essentail from that in a group GEMM with different shapes : a gemm where each expert's FFN weights mutliply a block of hidden states of tokens.

-The asm gemm generates almost 3x improvements in [PR#199](https://github.com/ROCm/aiter/pull/199):
+The proof is that asm gemm generates almost 3x improvements in [PR#199](https://github.com/ROCm/aiter/pull/199):

 <br />